vladkens/ghstats/readme.md

 4. Click genereate token & copy it
 5. Save token to `.env` file with name `GITHUB_TOKEN=???`

+## How it works?

+Every hour `ghstats` loads the list of public repositories and their statistics, and saves the data in SQLite.
+If at the first startup there is no repositories in the database, synchronization will happen immediately, if `ghstats` is restarted again, synchronization will be performed according to the scheduler.
+Data is stored per day, re-fetching data for the current day will update existing records in the database.

+All public repositories that can be accessed are saved.
+If you need more detailed configuration – open PR please.

 ## 🤝 Contributing

 All contributions are welcome!
 Feel free to open an issue or submit a pull request.